-This page is a summary of Arhus University's 2020 greenhouse gas emissions report.
-Click the bar at the top right to read the whole report.
+On this page, you’ll find a summary of Arhus University's 2021 greenhouse gas emissions report.
+Click the bar at the top right if you want to read the report in its entirety.

 AU's CO2 emissions in scope 1 are based on data from the following sources:

 AU CO2 emissions in scope 1 = 5,811 tonnes CO2-eq